tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/最佳实践/网络/DNS 相关/TKE DNS 最佳实践_intl_en.md

 | v1.16 |  [v1.6.2](https://github.com/coredns/coredns/releases/tag/v1.6.2) |
 | v1.14 |  [v1.6.2](https://github.com/coredns/coredns/releases/tag/v1.6.2) |

-Currently, TKE clusters on all versions are installed with [v1.6.2](https://github.com/coredns/coredns/releases/tag/v1.6.2), but CoreDNS versions will be installed based on the above mapping relationships from now on.
-If the current CoreDNS version doesn't meet your requirements, you can upgrade it by referring to the following guides:
+Due to historical reasons, CoreDNS 1.6.2 may still be deployed in clusters on v1.18 or later.
+If the current CoreDNS version doesn't meet your requirements, you can manually upgrade it as follows:
 - [Upgrading to v1.7.0](#1.7.0)
 - [Upgrading to v1.8.4](#1.8.4)